danieluhl/astro-blog/src/content/blog/2021/five-phases-of-bringing-ideas-to-life.md

 ## Phase 2: Sell sell sell

 Buy-in is important.
 Surprising everyone with your idea or change in a large meeting is quite possibly the worst thing you can do.
-Insead let the idea sit with key stakeholders and get feedback on all the ways it could fail, not work, or is simply a bad idea.
+Instead let the idea sit with key stakeholders and get feedback on all the ways it could fail, not work, or is simply a bad idea.
 Meeting 1:1 is best.
 Embrace negativity with open arms as challenges to solve on the way to fulfilling your purpose (see above).